P. J. Fleck: 2016 season

 Fleck and WMU had the highest-rated recruiting class in the MAC for the fourth consecutive year.

 To open the season WMU beat Northwestern 22–21 in a road game at Ryan Field.
 The following week they beat North Carolina Central 70–21 in Kalamazoo.
 In week three WMU beat Illinois 34–10 on the road at Memorial Stadium.
 This was the first time in program history to beat 2 Big Ten teams in the same season.

 In week 4 WMU avenged a loss to Georgia Southern from last season, winning 49–31.
 In week five, Western retained the Victory Cannon by defeating rival Central Michigan by a score of 49–10.
 This marked Western Michigan's third consecutive win in the series and 5 of the last 6.
 Following this game WMU was ranked 25 in the coaches poll - the first time WMU appeared in the top 25 of a major poll.
 In the sixth week, WMU improved to 6–0 with a win against his alma mater Northern Illinois.
 Following the win, WMU was ranked No. 24 in the AP Top 25 poll, the first time in Western's history that they've received a place in the top 25 of both major polls.

 WMU was able to complete their undefeated regular season at 12–0 with a win at home against Toledo, 55–35 on Friday, November 25.
 It was the first undefeated regular season for WMU since 1941, when the team went 8–0.
 Fleck was named MAC Coach of the Year following the season.

-On December 2, 2016, WMU defeated Ohio in the 20th MAC Football Championship Game at Ford Field in Detroit, Michigan.
+On December 2, 2016, WMU defeated Ohio in the 20th MAC Football Championship Game at Ford Field in Detroit.
 It was the first conference championship for WMU since 1988, as well as the first 10-win season in WMU's 111-year football history.
 WMU completed the 2016 regular season ranked No. 12 in the AP poll, #14 in the coaches poll, and #15 in the College Football Playoff rankings.

 As the highest-ranked team in the "Group of Five," Fleck's Broncos were invited to the 2017 Cotton Bowl Classic, easily the most prestigious bowl in Western Michigan's football history.
 They lost to Wisconsin by a final score of 24–16.

 On December 6, 2016, Fleck was announced as one of five finalists for the Eddie Robinson Coach of the Year award alongside Colorado's Mike MacIntyre, Washington's Chris Petersen, Alabama's Nick Saban and Penn State's James Franklin.